jackdewinter/pymarkdown/docs/rules/rule_md031.md

 ## Reasoning

+### Readability

+By separating
-The main reason for this rule is readability.
-By separating Fenced Code Block elements from the other elements in a document, their existence in the document is highlighted.
-In addition, some parsers may not properly recognize the Fenced Code Block without the extra blank lines on both sides.
+Fenced Code Block elements from the other elements in a document, their existence in the document is highlighted.
+In addition, a select few parsers may not properly recognize the Fenced Code Block without the extra blank lines on both sides.